 Contract Terms That Protect You

-I have seen agencies locked into 12-month contracts with partners who checked out after month 2.
+We have seen agencies locked into 12-month contracts with partners who checked out after month 2.
 Do not let that happen to you.
+The right terms protect you without punishing a partner who does good work.

-Month-to-month is the gold standard.
 Any partner confident in their work should offer month-to-month terms after an initial 90-day runway.
-That 90 days is reasonable - Google Ads optimization takes time and you need to give the relationship a fair shot.
+That 90 days is reasonable.
+Google Ads optimization takes time and you need to give the relationship a fair shot.
 But anything beyond 90 days locked in is a yellow flag.
-If they need a contract to keep you, they know their work will not.
+If they need a contract to keep you, they already know their work will not.

-Account ownership must be spelled out in writing.
 Your client owns the Google Ads account.
 Period.
 The account lives in your MCC or the client's own MCC.
 If the partner insists on housing accounts in their MCC, they are building a moat around your clients.
 That is leverage, not partnership.
+Get ownership in writing before a single dollar is spent.

-Define "management" before you sign.
 Does the fee include landing page recommendations?
 Conversion tracking setup?
 Audience research?
 Monthly reporting?
-Some partners charge $400/month and then hit you with $200 add-ons for basic deliverables.
-Know exactly what is included before the first invoice arrives.
+Some partners charge $400 per month and then hit you with $200 add-ons for basic deliverables.
+Know exactly what is included before the first invoice arrives, and get the scope in the contract, not in a friendly email that disappears when there is a dispute.

 How to Run a 90-Day Trial Without Risking Your Best Client

 Never go all-in on day one.
-Here is the trial framework we recommend to every agency we work with.
+Here is the trial framework we recommend to every agency we work with, and it is the single best way to choose a white-label Google Ads partner with evidence instead of hope.

 Pick 2 accounts that represent your typical client.
 Not your easiest account (that will not test anything) and not your most demanding one (that is unfair to a new partner still learning your standards).
-Average accounts give you an honest signal.
+Average accounts give you an honest signal about how the partnership will feel at scale.

 Set specific success criteria before the trial starts.
-Not "good results" - something measurable.
+Not "good results" but something measurable.
 "Maintained or improved ROAS while restructuring the account."
 Or "Reduced wasted spend by 15% within 60 days."
 Or even "Zero missed reporting deadlines and response time under 4 hours."
+Agree these in writing so the 90-day review is a fact-check, not an argument.

 At the 90-day mark, ask yourself three questions: